September 2021 · By Andrew Sutherland

 I loved the work.
 I loved making a product that people adored, and that genuinely helped them.
 We had many stories of kids who’d transformed their whole outlook on education after finding Quizlet.
 I loved interviewing new people to join our team.
 I loved mentoring engineers.
 I loved getting 360-degree feedback from everyone on the team and seeing how I’d grown and how much further I had to go.

 I loved staying up late at night, writing code that would change how millions of people learn.
-I loved chatting with teachers during classroom visits, all over the world, learning what they wanted from their students and their tools.
+I loved chatting with teachers during classroom visits all over the world, hearing what they wanted from their students and their tools.
 I loved working with a team that deeply cared about learning.

 So I left.
 I felt like I had been riding a train, the same one I’d been riding since I was 15, and it had just dropped me off in the middle of nowhere.
 What now?
 I’d poured my entire adult life into this one cause, my identity tightly intertwined with my software-baby.
 Who am I without Quizlet, I wondered.